Mustafa Amini: AGF

 In June 2016, Amini moved to Superliga side AGF on a four-year deal.
 Amini enjoyed a good debut for AGF, with a goal and an assist in a 2–1 win away at SønderjyskE in the Superliga on 17 July 2016.

 Cyprus

 In June 2021, Amini joined Cypriot First Division side Apollon Limassol on a two-year deal.
 In September 2021, Amini was loaned out to fellow First Division club PAEEK.
 In December 2021, he mutually terminated his contract with Apollon Limassol and left both Cypriot clubs.

 Sydney FC

 On 24 December 2021, Amini signed a six-month deal with A-League Men club Sydney FC as an injury replacement for Luke Brattan.

 Perth Glory

 On 10 June 2022, Amini signed a three-year deal with A-League Men club Perth Glory.
 Amini was announced just hours after the club released a statement advising members and fans that former Glory skipper, Brandon O'Neill had his request granted for an early release from his deal.

 Amini was named Perth Glory team captain on 6 October 2022 ahead of the 2022–23 A-League Men season.

+Having not made an appearance in the 2024-25 season due to a knee injury, Amini's contract with Perth was terminated on 28 December 2024, ahead of the January transfer window.
+Two days following Amini's contract termination Players Football Australia (PFA) announced they would "initiate legal proceedings" against Perth Glory for Amini's alleged illegal contract termination.